Code Copied

 According to the Mayo Clinic, dehydration can result in serious complications when not addressed right away.
 These include heat-related illnesses like heat stroke, kidney disease, seizures, and a sudden drop in blood pressure.

 When you’re in a state of dehydration, water alone is not enough.
-You need to replace lost fluids and electrolytes into your bloodstream rapidly — and IV therapy may not be practical.
+You need to replace lost fluids and electrolytes into your bloodstream rapidly.
+If you are experiencing mild to moderate symptoms of dehydration, DripDrop can help you hydrate fast.
+It’s packed with electrolytes and the perfect balance of sodium to glucose to speed up your body’s ability to absorb fluids and electrolytes.

-If you're suddenly thirsty all the time, it could be a sign of certain medical conditions like diabetes, and anemia.
+If you've noticed yourself constantly asking, “Why am I so thirsty all of a sudden?” it could be a sign of certain medical conditions like diabetes and anemia.

 1. Diabetes Mellitus

-Feeling thirsty all of a sudden can be a sign of diabetes, especially if your excessive thirst is accompanied by frequent urination and unexplained weight loss.
+Feeling thirsty all of a sudden can be a sign of diabetes, especially if your extreme thirst is accompanied by frequent urination and unexplained weight loss.

 When you have diabetes, the unusually high levels of glucose in the body can make your kidney work harder as a way to clear out excess glucose.
 As a result, you'll feel thirsty all the time because your brain wants you to drink more due to increased urination.